Benyxel/buysellclubproject/frontend/DEPLOYMENT_SETUP.md

 ## Environment Variables

+Copy `env.frontend.example` to `.env`, `.env.local`, or `.env.production` and update the values before building.
+GitHub Actions secrets can mirror the same keys.

 To connect the frontend to your Railway backend, you need to set the following environment variable in GitHub Secrets:

 ### Required Environment Variables